jsantibout/crushitmarketing/README.md

 10. After a trigger occurs data will be sent to batchdata.
 Results from batch data will appear in batchDataResults.txt in the GoHighLevel project folder

+11. Utilize the test workflow function in GoHighLevel to verify that the server works and The data is being populated correctly in the batchDataResults.txt file

 Currently attempting to route data from BatchData back to GoHighLevel